By Nabilah Said

 In busy Singapore, funerals often stand in for family reunions, and Eat Duck was a family affair in more than one regard.
 As I walked into the theatre, Checkpoint’s co-founder Huzir Sulaiman noted that Tan is a former student of his former student, the playwright Faith Ng.
 In that moment, I became aware of the passing down of batons that need not happen with fanfare.
 Families transmit knowledge, skills and cultural memories in the quiet of the everyday.
 In bringing Eat Duck to the stage, Checkpoint Theatre is demonstrating care and love for someone it truly believes in.
 The way someone in your family might, after a time of not seeing you, ask: have you eaten?

 Eat Duck was presented by Checkpoint Theatre.
-It runs from 29 August to 8 September 2019 at the SOTA Studio Theatre.
+It ran from 29 August to 8 September 2019 at the SOTA Studio Theatre, Singapore.

 Nabilah Said is the editor of ArtsEquator.